Does Cheltenham Welcomes Refugees (CWR) only support Syrian refugees?

 Is Cheltenham Welcomes Refugees a registered charity?

 No, we are not.
 Cheltenham Welcomes Refugees is run entirely by volunteers, and the group is a non-incorporated association, which means that we have been able to open a bank account for small amounts of funding, which we can raise as and when specific needs emerge.
+We may dedicate resources towards charity status in the future if we feel this becomes necessary, but in the meantime, our organisation can be responsive and highly productive based on our present means.

 How can I donate to Cheltenham Welcomes Refugees?

 If you wish to support our work, we ask that first and foremost, you do so by raising awareness of refugee issues with your friends, family and community, and by supporting our various working groups.
+This is a key aspect of our work, and will make a significant positive difference.